-The online public relations area of emphasis prepares adult learners for a variety of careers in the dynamic field of public relations.
-Typical job areas include media relations, event planning, corporate communications, community relations, crisis management, publicity and promotion, public affairs, and government relations.
+The online public relations minor prepares students for a variety of careers in the dynamic field of public relations.
+Typical job areas include media relations, event planning, corporate communications, crises management, publicity and promotion, public affairs and government relations.
+A professional PR practitioner uses a variety of communication strategies, tactics and media to create a favorable image for his or her client.
 Building and maintaining positive relationships with external audiences is the core of public relations.
-A professional PR practitioner uses a variety of communication strategies, tactics, and media to create a favorable image for his/her client.

-An area of emphasis in public relations can benefit adult learners from a variety of academic disciplines including: business administration, marketing, communications, sport management, health promotion, political science, religion, education, and social work.
-Whatever the field, any professional needs to know how to communicate credibly and convincingly with its audiences.
+A minor in public relations can benefit students in a variety of academic disciplines, including business administration, marketing, communications, liberal arts, medicine, engineering, education and social work.
+Whatever the field, any professional needs to know how to communicate effectively and persuasively to target audiences.

-The online Regents Bachelor of Arts Areas of Emphasis is not available to students enrolled in the Reed College of Media.
+The public relations minor is not available to any student enrolled in the Reed College of Media.